nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 2. Edit the metadata that you want.
 3. Once it is done, click on **SAVE**

+### Drag and Drop

+In a content view, drag and drop is available to move documents from a folderish document to another (like workspaces, folders, or collections).

+1. From your folder view, select the document you want to move.
+2. Click on selected documents and drag them.
+3. Drop them on the folderish document you want.

 ## Exporting Content
 Users can export documents on their computer.
 It is possible to export: